skypilot-org/skypilot/docs/source/serving/update.rst

     $ sky serve update service-name new_service.yaml

 SkyServe will launch new replicas described by ``new_service.yaml``.
 When the number of new replicas reaches the minimum number of replicas (``min_replicas``) required for the service, SkyServe will scale down old replicas to save cost.
 SkyServe allows users to update ``replica_policy`` parameters, such as ``target_qps_per_replica``.
-SkyServe also allows users to update ``resources`` parameters, such as ``cpu`` and ``memory``, so that new replicas can be launched on VMs of different type.
-SkyServe, by default, does not mix traffic from old and new replicas.
-In other words, SkyServe will not send traffic to new replicas until all old replicas are scaled down.
+SkyServe also allows users to update ``resources`` parameters, such as ``cpu`` and ``memory``, so that new replicas can be launched on VMs of different types.

+SkyServe does not mix traffic from old and new replicas and will not send traffic to new replicas until ``min_replicas`` new replicas are ready to serve user requests.
+Before that, SkyServe will only send traffic to the old replicas.

 :code:`sky serve status` will highlight the latest service version and each replica's version.